 I must say I prefer the cooking style of head chef Brian Mark Hansen when he’s in his own kitchen.
 Brian was one of the eight stars at the chefs’ meet-up at hotel Frederiksminde.
 The dish he made back then had a similar element to the Tournedos Rossini we got.
 An impressively thin skin which covered the main ingredients.
 However, the secret underneath was way tastier at Søllerød Kro.

 I can only imagine how wonderful the complete experience must be at Søllerød Kro.
-We only got a small preview in this four-course lunch serving.
-Envision as well how incredible this place is in the summer time.
-I’m already dreaming about the next time Jan Restorff lifts his arms and utter the word “welcome.”
+We only got a small preview with this four-course lunch serving.
+Envision as well how incredible this place is in the summertime.
+I’m already dreaming about the next time Jan Restorff lifts his arms and utter the word: Welcome!

 What is your favorite Danish tavern?
 Please share in the comments below.

 This was part of a sponsored trip with Visit Denmark.
 The sponsor had no influence on the content of this article.
 I received no monetary payment.